 Consider the following prevention methods:

 Get tested.
-Approximately 15 percent of HIV-positive people in the United States don’t know they have the virus.
+Approximately 15 percent of people living with HIV in the United States don’t know they have the virus.
 Know your status to protect your health—and the health of others.
 Click here to find out more about HIV testing.

 Reduce drug-injection risk.
 If you inject drugs, never share needles, syringes or other “works.”
 If unused injection equipment is not available, be sure to clean shared needles, syringes and other works with bleach and water.
 Click here for more info on safer injecting.